Le Bosquet Farm Diary [Restricted access]

 At Le Bosquet, we prefer to breed only from the original horned variety.

-This prize-winning Dorset Down ram, bred by Pascal Chenu of Le Grand Chausseroy, Cher, France, was the foundation of the breeding lines at Elevage Dorset during 2004, 2005 and 2006.
-A new Dorset Down ram imported from England by Elevage Dorset in summer 2006 is thought to be the first introduction of new blood to the French flock since 1967.
+The prize-winning Dorset Down ram, above, bred by Pascal Chenu of Le Grand Chausseroy, Cher, France, was the foundation of the breeding lines at Elevage Dorset during 2004-2006.
+A new Dorset Down ram was imported from Richard Holloway in England by Elevage Dorset in summer 2006 and was thought to be the first introduction of new blood to the French flock since 1967.
 In 2014 Christopher & Sarah Long began a second foray in England to find new blood to maintain genetic diversity in their own flock and among a small number of other Dorset Down breeders in France.

 The DORSET DOWN is a solid, medium-sized English sheep which produces abundant, excellent quality meat and one of the finest grades of wool.